ruchirk22/tinycoder/README.md

 tinycoder › Done! fizzbuzz.py is working correctly.
 ```

-The agent can also detect errors from the output and fix them without being told what went wrong — see [`test.md`](./test.md) for annotated sessions.
+The agent can also detect errors from the output and fix them without being told what went wrong — check out Tests folder for annotated sessions.

 ---